tsender/auto_scene_gen/documentation/creating_scenarios.md

 The base class only requires the following parameters:
 - `node_name`: The name of the ROS node
-- `main_dir`: The main directory on your computer for storing data
+- `main_dir`: The main directory for storing data on your computer
-- `asg_client_name`: The name of the AutoSceneGenClient (this is different from the ROS node name and need not be the same)
+- `asg_client_name`: The AutoSceneGenClient's name, which is used for creating the appropriate ROS topics (this does not need to match the ROS node name)
 - `num_vehicle_nodes`: Number of AutoSceneGenVehicleNodes in the AutoScenegenVehicle's the autonomy stack
 - `num_workers`: Number of AutoSceneGenWorkers to keep track of
 - `base_wid`: The base, or starting, AutoSceneGenWorker ID